 The national sport of Lithuania is unquestionably basketball.
 Not only is Lithuania one of the top-ranked national teams in the world (currently 4th) but its club sides participate in European competition.
 Rytas Vilnius is the top Vilnius-based side.
 Catch national team, European- and domestic club matches at the Siemens Arena and the Jeep Arena.

 Football and ice hockey are also relatively popular, with a football match on offer most weeks between early spring and late autumn.
 The LFF National Stadium is the best place to catch a game.
-Lithuania is due to host Kazakhstan on September 4, Belarus on October 11, Albania on October 14, and the Faroe Islands in November.

 Music and events in Vilnius